duongtuanhiep/springboot-crud-employee-mule/README.md

 These are RESTful APIs created based on raml specification.
 The APIs was designed and tested with H2 in-memory database.
 You can find the detail sppecification written in RAML files at src/main/api.

 NOTE : Please be aware that the work of the project is not corresponds 100% to the specification in Raml files.
-There is a few features of the API will be implemented on an intergration platform ( Mulesoft's Anypoints Platform in my case).
+There is a few features of the API will be implemented on an intergration platform ( Mulesoft ESB in my case).
 Detail in Usage.

 ## Built with
 This application was built using :